Study educational issues in depth, covering policy, practice and education theory.

 - Allows you to study educational topics in depth.

-- How is education changing as it enters the market place?
+- How education is changing as it becomes marketed.

 - How far should they?